Warm Hands, Warm Heart:

 Instructions for Body:

-- Using the long-tail cast on, cast on 18 stitches using one set of circular needles.
+- Using the long-tail cast on, cast on 18 stitches using one set of circular needles or one double-pointed needle.

-- Slide the stitches to the other end of the needle and slip the first nine stitches that were cast on onto the second circular needle.
+- Slide the stitches to the other end of the needle and slip the first nine stitches that were cast on onto the second circular needle (or divide onto three double-points).
 Place a stitch marker before the last stitch on the second needle if desired to mark the end of the row.

 - Join in the round, being careful not to twist stitches.

-- Knit in stockinette stitch (knit every row) for about seven inches, or to desired length before thumb.
-To knit using two circulars, knit the first nine stitches with one set of circular needles and the second stitches with the other set.
+- Knit in Stockinette Stitch for about 7 inches, or to desired length before thumb.
+To knit using two circulars, knit the first 9 stitches with one set of circular needles and the second stitches with the other set.

 Instructions for Thumb:

-- On the next row, knit the first six stitches on the first needle, then slip the last three stitches from that needle and the first three stitches from the second needle onto a stitch holder.
-Knit the last six stitches, remembering to pull tight when you switch needles.
+- On the next row, knit the first 6 stitches on the first needle, then slip the last 3 stitches from that needle and the first 3 stitches from the second needle onto a stitch holder.
+Knit the last 6 stitches, remembering to pull tight when you switch needles.

-- Continue to knit in the round on 12 stitches for two inches or to desired length.
+- Continue to knit in the round on 12 stitches for 2 inches or to desired length.

 - Bind off loosely.
 Cut yarn.

-- Slide three stitches off your stitch marker onto one needle and three stitches onto the other needle.
-Knit these six stitches in the round one and a half inches or to desired length.
+- Slide 3 stitches off your stitch marker onto one needle and 3 stitches onto the other needle.
+Knit these 6 stitches in the round 1.5 inches or to desired length.
 Bind off loosely.
 Cut yarn, leaving a long tail.

 - Use a tapestry or yarn needle and the long tail to sew up any hole that appears between the thumb and the hand.
 Weave in ends.